 Emergency equipment and medicines were available as described in recognised guidance.
-Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
+We saw that staff kept comprehensive records of their checks to make sure these were available, within their expiry date, and in working order.

 Staff recruitment

 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
 We looked at six staff recruitment files.
 These showed the practice followed their recruitment procedure.